iltuoconsulenteit/DocCropper-Test/README.md

 - Submit data (image, coordinates, size) to the backend
 - Export all processed images to PDF
 - Choose how many processed images appear on each PDF page
+- Select portrait or landscape orientation for the PDF

 All JavaScript is contained in `static/app.js`.